SesethuPotye/Data-Governance/CHAPTER 3.md

 # IMPORTANT
-Data and experience go hand-in-hand: While data is crucial, successful strategy development considers both data and the experience-based perspectives of people involved.
+* Data and experience go hand-in-hand: While data is crucial, successful strategy development considers both data and the experience-based perspectives of people involved.
 An over-reliance on one or the other can be detrimental.
-Strategy as an ongoing process: A best practice is to revisit and potentially adjust the strategy periodically (e.g., every 6 months).
+* Strategy as an ongoing process: A best practice is to revisit and potentially adjust the strategy periodically (e.g., every 6 months).
 This can be driven by new data (knowledge and insights) that emerges.
-Adapting to changing environments: In today's fast-paced world, organizations need to respond quickly to changing conditions.
+* Adapting to changing environments: In today's fast-paced world, organizations need to respond quickly to changing conditions.
 Data should be the foundation of this response system, allowing for adjustments as needed.

 In short, strategy development should be a data-driven process that also incorporates valuable human experience.
 It's an ongoing process that can be adapted based on new information and a changing environment.

+# DECISION- MAKING

+* Data's highest value lies in enabling better decision-making.
+* The sheer volume and quality of data available today surpass anything ever seen before.
+* Consumers: Search engines empower people (e.g., patients) to be more informed about their situations.
+This can be helpful (fewer unnecessary doctor visits) but also lead to problems if the information is inaccurate (headaches for doctors dealing with misinformation).

+* Businesses: Organizations benefit from readily available data.
+This allows for faster, more timely decisions based on real-time insights into strengths, weaknesses, opportunities, and threats.
+Previously, businesses might have had to wait for quarterly reports, but now they can get a clearer picture even with interim data, which is still better than having no information at all.

+* Quality over quantity: Having a lot of data isn't enough.
+It needs to be accurate and up-to-date to be valuable.
+* Bad data is harmful: In fact, bad data can be worse than no data at all.
+Using bad data to make decisions can lead to negative consequences, ranging from minor mistakes to business closure.
+* Success relies on good data: For data-driven decision-making to be successful, decision-makers need access to high-quality data at the right time.